kubernetes/website/content/zh-cn/docs/concepts/cluster-administration/flow-control.md

 就可能出现抖动。

 <!--
-Each `kube-apiserver` makes an inital maintenance pass over the mandatory and suggested configuration objects, and after that does periodic maintenance (once per minute) of those objects.
+Each `kube-apiserver` makes an initial maintenance pass over the mandatory and suggested configuration objects, and after that does periodic maintenance (once per minute) of those objects.